kadas-albireo/kadas-albireo2/README.md

 2. Installation

-   To install this plugin on [Kadas Albireo 2](https://github.com/kadas-albireo/kadas-albireo2), extract the zip file from step 1, then copy the `kadasrouting` folder to the KADAS plugins folder located in your used folder.
+   To install this plugin on [Kadas Albireo 2](https://github.com/kadas-albireo/kadas-albireo2), extract the zip file from step 1, then copy the `kadasrouting` folder to the KADAS plugins folder located in your user folder.
 For example:
    ```
    C:\Users\fclementi\AppData\Roaming\Kadas\KadasMil\profiles\default\python\plugins
    ```